 Tencent’s interest in India’s internet businesses is nothing new.
 The Chinese behemoth, which owns social media platforms WeChat and QQ, has backed Indian e-commerce platform Flipkart, ride-hailing company Ola, and music streaming site Gaana.
 But NewsDog marks its first foray into news.

-And this is a market where, other than YouTube maybe, there is no real leader as of now.
-With data becoming cheaper and smartphone adoption on the rise, digital content is an attractive sector for Chinese investors.
-“Indian consumers are increasingly spending more time on video and online content.
-And this is a market where, other than YouTube maybe, there is no real leader as of now,” Satish Meena, a Delhi-based analyst with Forrester Research, told Quartz. “(Chinese investors and firms) seek experience from China to build firms at scale and that gives them an advantage here.”
+With data becoming cheaper and smartphone adoption on the rise, digital content is an attractive sector for Chinese investors. ”Indian consumers are increasingly spending more time on video and online content.
+And this is a market where, other than YouTube maybe, there is no real leader as of now,” Satish Meena, a Delhi-based analyst with Forrester Research, told Quartz. ”(Chinese investors and firms) seek experience from China to build firms at scale and that gives them an advantage here.”

 India’s news ecosystem already has several Chinese players.
 UCWeb, an app owned by Tencent’s rival from home, Alibaba, has been operating in the country for years, and ByteDance, the creator of Beijing-based news platform Toutiao, has invested at least $25 million into Bengaluru-based DailyHunt.

 “The retail world is controlled by Americans now with Walmart-owned Flipkart and Amazon,” Joshi of Everest Group said.
 “I won’t be surprised if the Chinese end up controlling the content space.”

 However, Chinese apps have been under scrutiny.
 Last December, NewsDog, along with other Chinese internet players like We Chat, UC browser, and others, were investigated for alleged data leakage and theft.
 At the time, the Indian government had even asked its army personnel posted on the China border to delete these apps, citing security concerns.